 Design.
 Poetry.
 Soccer.
 Cake.
 Beer.

 I work to advance the practice of service design through my support of the Service Design Network and organization of Service Design Drinks and Thinks in San Francisco.
 I enjoy teaching and facilitating workshops.
-I taught interaction design at Carnegie Mellon University, and am active speaker and workshop leader.
+I taught interaction design at Carnegie Mellon University, and am an active speaker and workshop leader.

 Previously, I was a senior designer at Nokia, a master of design student at Carnegie Mellon University, a web consulting business owner, an editor, and a journalist.
 I also fried burgers at McDonalds, sold cigarettes at 7-11, and tidied up the giftware section at Marshalls.